Constitution of Russia

 The text was drafted by the 1993 Constitutional Conference, which was attended by over 800 participants.
-Sergei Alexeyev, Sergey Shakhray, and sometimes Anatoly Sobchak are considered as the primary co-authors of the constitution.
+Sergei Alexeyev, Sergey Shakhray, and sometimes Anatoly Sobchak are considered the primary co-authors of the constitution.
 The text was inspired by Mikhail Speransky's constitutional project and the current French constitution.
-The USAID-funded lawyers also contributed to the development of the draft.
+Lawyers funded by USAID also contributed to the development of the draft.

-It replaced the previous Soviet-era Constitution of 12 April 1978, of the Russian Soviet Federative Socialist Republic (which had already been amended in April 1992 to reflect the dissolution of the Soviet Union and the sovereignty of the Russian Federation), following the 1993 Russian constitutional crisis.
+It replaced the previous Soviet-era Constitution of 12 April 1978 of the Russian Soviet Federative Socialist Republic, which had already been amended in April 1992 to reflect the dissolution of the Soviet Union and the sovereignty of the Russian Federation, following the 1993 Russian constitutional crisis.

 Structure

 The constitution is divided into two sections.
-Overall it creates a system of crown-presidentialism (see Partlett 2022 for details), which affords vast power to the office of the president to dominate executive, legislative, and judicial power.
+Overall, it creates a system of crown-presidentialism (see Partlett 2022 for details), which affords vast power to the office of the president to dominate the executive, legislative, and judicial branches of government.

 Preamble

-We, the multinational people of the Russian Federation, united by a common fate on our land, establishing human rights and freedoms, civic peace and accord, preserving the historically established state unity, proceeding from the universally recognized principles of equality and self-determination of peoples, revering the memory of ancestors who have conveyed to us the love for the Fatherland, belief in the good and justice, reviving the sovereign statehood of Russia and asserting the firmness of its democratic basic, striving to ensure the well-being and prosperity of Russia, proceeding from the responsibility for our Fatherland before the present and future generations, recognizing ourselves as part of the world community, adopt the Constitution of Russian Federation.
+"We, the multinational people of the Russian Federation, united by a common fate on our land, establishing human rights and freedoms, civic peace and accord, preserving the historically established state unity, proceeding from the universally recognised principles of equality and self-determination of peoples, revering the memory of ancestors who have conveyed to us love for the Fatherland, belief in good and justice, reviving the sovereign statehood of Russia and asserting the firmness of its democratic foundation, striving to ensure the well-being and prosperity of Russia, proceeding from responsibility for our Fatherland before present and future generations, recognising ourselves as part of the world community, adopt the Constitution of the Russian Federation."